SUMMER FINANCIAL AID AWARDS

 - Meet Satisfactory Academic Progress (SAP) requirements at the end of the spring semester.
 This does not apply to new students starting in the summer.

 - Have a complete FAFSA on file.
 For the summer of 2020, an undergraduate student must have a complete 2019-2020 FAFSA on file with LHU listed.
 The only exception to this rule is the Physician Assistant Program students.

-- If additional financial assistance is needed for summer the student can apply for an additional loan (PLUS or Alternative).
+- If additional financial assistance is needed for summer, please consider a PLUS or Private Loan.